 I've made these for many years now and we always enjoy them.
 I don't bother separating the eggs - I just use 2 whole eggs.
 I also agree with another reviewer here that the topping doesn't really work well.
 Tasty but it just globs together.
 I usually just omit it.

 I really liked these muffins, but made a few changes.
 I substituted 3/4c plain yogurt and 1/2 c skim milk for the buttermilk and milk, substituted applesauce for the ricotta, and used white whole wheat flour.
 I would definitely make these again, but next time would use 3 apples instead of 2 to give it more apple flavor.

 Definately not a five-star recipe, but they are tasty.
 I think I would use muffin papers if I make them again.
 Mine stuck even though I coated pans with spray.
 Also, maybe cool them in the pan.
 The sugar carmelized and formed a crust on top which broke and crumbled all over when I took them out of the pan.

 these are so fluffy and moist! i probably ate about 2 muffins' worth of batter so i made only 16. i ate 3 for lunch hot out of the oven, and another 3 for a late-night snack. there was way too much topping though; most of it fell off. my only alteration was replacing half the flour with whole-wheat flour, & i don't know what kind of apples i used.

+this recipe seemed to have a lot of sugar for muffins, but it was just the right amount to balance the tartness of the Granny Smith apples.
 I used a lot less topping than the recipe called for, but I like a less sweet muffin.
 Like many other reviewers I substituted yogurt for buttermilk with great results.